Support Hyperallergic’s independent arts journalism.

 As Omidi explains, many sanatoriums were destroyed during WWII while some were converted into hospitals to treat the wounded.
 Other buildings fell into disrepair after the collapse of the Soviet Union in 1991 sounded the death knell for the industry.
 Many of those that are operating today have had to find ways to keep customers coming, whether that means offering contemporary experiences such as chocolate body wraps or marketing their services as a can’t-be-missed tourist experience.
 The buildings, however, deserve to be preserved as invaluable historical records, Omidi argues, as reminders of the ideologies that bred these experiences in the first place.

 “Although aesthetically diverse, sanatoriums were infused with the utopian values of the era, which championed architecture as a vehicle for social reform,” Omidi writes.
 “Sanatoriums were more than just rest homes, they were social condensers, designed to foster individual growth within a communal environment.”

-Maryam Omidi’s Holidays in Soviet Sanatoriums is available on Amazon and other online booksellers.
+Maryam Omidi’s Holidays in Soviet Sanatoriums is available on Bookshop and other online booksellers.